WPRDC/data-guide/docs/PublishingCKAN.md

 ### Creating a Dataset

 Manually uploading data to CKAN involves a two step process.
 The first step in the process involves the creation of a dataset.
+The second involves the uploading of resources.

 ####Metadata

 The first step in the process of creating a dataset involves the creation of a metadata record.
 Metadata is a structured framework for documenting data.
 The metadata standard we’re using is largely based on one used by San Francisco and U.S. Data.gov.
 Were also grateful for advice from Digital Scholarship Services at the University of Pittsburgh

 We’ve programmed the open data portal software to automatically complete some of the metadata.
 We’ve also provided drop-down forms saving you from having to type pre-defined responses where possible.